ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/011-Relational-Databases.md

    - Determines the physical order of data in the table.
    - Only one clustered index can be created per table, as it defines how data is stored.

+## Question: If this determines the physical state of the table, does it mean it is created automatically? if one is created automatically what happens when I create another one, does it move?

 4. **Non-Clustered Index**:
    - Does not alter the physical order of data in the table.
    - Can have multiple non-clustered indexes on a table to support various queries